 "Tardy" refers to a student being late to class.
 "Check-in" refers to a student being late to school.
 Students who are in the school building by the 8:00 a.m. bell but not in their assigned place receive a tardy.
 Students who enter the school building after the 8:00 a.m. bell receive a check-in.
 Tardies and check-ins may be either excused or unexcused.
+Habitual tardiness will result in a parent conference with school administration to discuss disciplinary consequences.

-When a student is reporting late to school, a parent must complete the Absence/Check-in/Check-out Portal noting the reason for the check-in; the student will receive a pass to be admitted to class.
-All Portal entries check-ins must be verified with a written excuse within three days after the tardy for the check-in to be excused.
+When a student is reporting late to school, a parent must complete the Absence/Check-in/ Check-out Portal noting the reason for the check-in; the student will receive a pass to be admitted to class.
+All Portal entries for check-ins must be verified with a written excuse within three days after the tardy for the check-in to be excused.
 Any requests for check-ins to be excused beyond the three-day policy period must be presented to the administration.
 Students will receive a zero for missed work or tests on the day(s) of an unexcused tardy.
 Excessive, unexcused tardiness to school will result in disciplinary action (see discipline section).